 When assessing a particular welding or cutting process, consideration should be given to the airborne concentration of toxic metals and the concentration of toxic gases which may be generated by the process.
-In addition to complying with the exposure standards for specific contaminants, the fume concentration in the breathing zone (which is inside a welder's helmet when a helmet is worn) must not exceed 5 mg/m3 TWA.
-Sampling for welding fume should be carried out in accordance with the appropriate Australian Standard.Further information on controlling the risks associated with fumes and gases produced in the welding process is included in the Welding Processes Code of Practice, and the Welding Technical Institute of Australia publication, Fume Minimisation Guidelines - Welding, Cutting, Brazing and Soldering (www.wtia.com.au/fmg.html).
+In addition to complying with the exposure standards for specific contaminants, the fume concentration in the breathing zone (which is inside a welder's helmet when a helmet is worn) must not exceed 1 mg/m3 TWA.
+Sampling for welding fume should be carried out in accordance with the appropriate Australian Standard9.
+Further information on controlling the risks associated with fumes and gases produced in the welding process is included in the Welding Processes Code of Practice.